Juraci/pomodorify/README.md

 # pomodorify

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+Amplifies the perception of progress towards a goal, powered by the use of pomodoro technique.

 ## Prerequisites